StoKatze/Unofficial-Infra-Game-Italian-Translation/README.md

 * Extract the .txt files here
 * Go back to your game installation dir/infra and extract the .bat file here - Correct path (replace $GAME_DIR with your installation path): $GAME_DIR/
 * Run the bat file
+* On Steam, right click the game on your library, then choose "Properties".
+In the "General" tab add `-language italian` to the "Launch Options" section.
 * Open the game and enjoy

 ## Italian / Italiano